fbpx

 PS – we also have the Junior Cycle Maths Syllabus SIMPLIFIED available to you, too!
 It contains everything your child will be studying over the next three years!

-Picking Subjects at Junior Cycle Level
+Picking Subjects At Junior Cycle Level

 We hear so many parents talk about how their child simply MUST do Business Studies, and that there’s no WAY they’ll be allowed to study something like Visual Art.